biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 3. Test the new preview generator - and add some tests
 4. Support biohackathon groups with their publications (let's get 30 publications in 2021!)

+## CiTO support

+The Citation Typing Ontology [@usesMethodIn:CiTO] provides a framework to annotation citations with the reasons ("intention") why that citation is made.
+For example, you can cite an article because it describes data or a method you are using.
+Or you are citing the article because you disagree with it.

+Despite the long history, it is not widely used yet.
+The Springer Nature Journal of Cheminformatics, however, started in 2020 a pilot with using CiTO annotation [@citesAsAuthority:Willighagen2020].
+As part of this pilot, Lua scripts were developed that would allow the citation typing to happen when the citation was made.

+The tool to convert BioHackrXiv Markdown to PDF has now been extended with an updated Lua filter to work with the APA Citation Styling Language (CSL), different from CSL used by the Journal of Cheminformatics.

 # Discussion

 As part of the Elixir Biohackathon 2021 we added